fjsoares/SixBDigital/README.md

 ## Notes

 -	The database used for this implementation was SQL Server.
-- 	If you run the solution the migrations will be updated automatically.
+- 	If you run the solution the migrations will run automatically.

 ## Configuration